 Cat spay: $270

 Cat neuter: $170

-AGAIN, ALL PROCEDURES INCLUDE IV CATHETER AND FLUIDS, ANESTHESIA, ANESTHETIC MONITORING, AND AS MANY INJECTIONS OF PAIN MEDS AS NEEDED.
-We tryout best to make charging simple with no hidden fees.
-Blood work and go home meds are no included in the package pricing.
+AGAIN, ALL PROCEDURES INCLUDE IV CATHETER AND FLUIDS, ANESTHESIA, ANESTHETIC MONITORING, AND LOCAL ANESTHESIA.
+We try our best to make charging simple with no hidden fees.
+Blood work and go-home meds and analgesic injections are are not included in the package pricing.

 Other surgical procedures:

 Surgical procedures such as lacerations and mass removals require an examination so that Dr Sutton can evaluate the situation before the pet presents for surgery.
 Dr Sutton will provide an estimate when you bring your pet for evaluation.

 We strive to offer economical bloodwork and laboratory prices to encourage clients to test their pets!
 The Antech and Idexx wellness profiles are particularly cost effective.
 We get outside results typically within 12 to 24 hours.
 Profiles are provided by Antech Diagnostic Lab or Idexx Laboratory except for the tests run in house.
 When we need bloodwork answers right away we can run the labwork in-house, but in house diagnostics cost more due to staff time and equipment supplies.
 Dr Sutton Particularly likes the "junior wellness" and "senior wellness" profiles as they are like getting the annual heartworm test for free!
 The junior profiles run between $60 and $100 and the senior profiles typically run $150.
 Some of the senior profiles throw in a free heartworm and tick screen.
 Some of the senior profiles throw in cardiac enzymes or leukemia and aids tests.
 We choose the profile that best suits your pet.

 In house labs: